AsiaPonder001/Azure-Networks-and-Protocols/README.md

 - Ubuntu Server 20.04

-<h2> Log into Virtual Machines (Windows) <h2/>
+<h2> Log into Virtual Machines <h2/>

 <b> First create a Windows VM and an Ubuntu VM on Azure.
 This tutorial assumes you have already created those two virtual machines.
-Need to create a Resource Group and Virtual Machines Click here
+Need to create Virtual Machines?<a href=" https://github.com/AsiaPonder001/Resource-Groups-and-V-Ms">C L I C K  H E R E!</a>